DevAmank77/Multi-Cloud-Deployment-Orchestrator/README.md

 Credits

 ✅ Overview

-This orchestrator enables the automated deployment and synchronization of a containerized application across Kubernetes clusters on AWS, GCP, and Azure.
-By leveraging Argo CD, it implements a GitOps methodology where the Git repository serves as the single source of truth, eliminating vendor lock-in and improving application availability.
+This orchestrator enables automated deployment and synchronization of a containerized application across Kubernetes clusters on AWS, GCP, and Azure.

+By leveraging Argo CD, it implements a GitOps methodology where the Git repository serves as the single source of truth.
+This ensures consistency, eliminates vendor lock-in, and improves application availability.

 🏗️ Architecture

-The architecture is centered around a GitOps model where Argo CD continuously monitors a Git repository for the desired state of the application.
+The architecture is built around a GitOps model where Argo CD continuously monitors the Git repository for the desired application state:

-Flask App: A simple web application containerized using Docker.
+Flask App → Simple web application containerized using Docker

-Kubernetes Clusters: Provisioned on AWS (EKS), GCP (GKE), and Azure (AKS) using Terraform.
-One cluster (e.g., EKS) hosts the Argo CD instance.

-Argo CD: Pulls Kubernetes manifests from a Git repo and applies them to all registered clusters.
+Kubernetes Clusters → EKS (AWS), GKE (GCP), AKS (Azure), provisioned with Terraform

+Argo CD → Runs on the host cluster (e.g., AWS EKS) and deploys to all clusters

-Git Repository: Contains the application's Kubernetes manifests and serves as the single source of truth.
+Git Repository → Stores Kubernetes manifests (source of truth)

-ApplicationSet: An Argo CD resource used to automate application deployments across multiple clusters.

-Docker Hub: Serves as the container image registry.
+ApplicationSet → Automates multi-cluster deployments from a single config

+Docker Hub → Container image registry

-CI/CD Pipeline: Automates building the Docker image and updating the image tag in the Kubernetes manifests.
+CI/CD Pipeline → Builds/pushes Docker image and updates manifests

 🧰 Technologies Used

 Application: Flask, Docker

 Cloud & Orchestration: Kubernetes (EKS, GKE, AKS), Argo CD